school-projects-gwb/unoty/README.md

 #### Style guide
 This project adheres to the [Google C++ style guide](https://google.github.io/styleguide/cppguide.html).

-You can set this up in CLion by opening settings, going to Editor > Code Style > C/C++ and clicking the "Set from" dropdown in the top right, and selecting Google from this list.

 #### Core guidelines
 Our code makes use of the [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) as described by Stroustrup and Sutter.